|Index to this page

 Production of ACTH depends on the intermittent arrival of corticotropin-releasing hormone (CRH) from the hypothalamus.

 Hypersecretion of ACTH is a frequent cause of Cushing's disease.

 MSH is discussed in a separate page.
 Link to it.

 Vasopressin is a peptide of 9 amino acids (Cys-Tyr-Phe-Gln-Asn-Cys-Pro-Arg-Gly).
-It is also known as arginine vasopressin (AVP) and the antidiuretic hormone (ADH).
+It is also known as arginine vasopressin (AVP), the antidiuretic hormone (ADH), and vasotocin (VT).

 Vasopressin acts on the collecting ducts of the kidney to facilitate the reabsorption of water into the blood.
 Thus it acts to reduce the volume of urine formed (giving it its name of antidiuretic hormone).